There are many ways to start a fire, and every experienced camper will have their own favorites, but here’s my list of top ten fire starters:

 - Fill the chambers of a used egg carton with sawdust, a charcoal briquette, dryer lint, a roll of newspaper, etc. and fill with melted wax.
 Provides several minutes of steady flame for really difficult conditions.

 - The bark of down, dead birch trees (don’t strip living trees unless your life depends on it) contains flammable resins.
 Once lit a roll of birch bark will burn hot and long enough to start a fire in wet conditions.
+If you don’t live near birch trees believe it our not you can buy birch bark from Amazon.

 If you’d like to print this infographic